 Software maintenance and evolution is the final phase of the software life cycle and is frequently viewed as a phase of lesser importance than the design and development phases.
-Quite the contrarily, statistical data shows that maintaining two to ten year old software systems demand possibly as high as 40 percent to 70 percent of the initial development effort [15].
-We are not sure that these figures are really accurate for the evolution of software, but did not know what to do about it.
-However, software maintenance still remains as a difficult process to understand and manage.
+Quite the contrarily, statistical data shows that maintaining two to ten year old software systems demand possibly as high as 40 percent to 70 percent of the total development effort [15].
+We suspect that the number is actually much higher than that.
+Software maintenance still remains as a difficult process to understand and manage.

 Understanding the need for classification of the software changes, E. B. Swanson [12] proposed that change be classified to belong to three types of maintenance activities.
 The three types are corrective, adaptive, and perfective.
 As defined by Swanson, corrective maintenance is performed to correct defects that are uncovered after the software is brought to use.
-Adaptive maintenance is applied to properly interface with changes in the external processing environment and very often this translates into new development.
-Perfective maintenance is applied to eliminate inefficiencies, enhance performance, improve or maintainability.
+Adaptive maintenance is applied to properly interface with changes in the external processing environment and very often this translates into new development and new features.
+Perfective maintenance is applied to eliminate inefficiencies, enhance performance, or improve maintainability.

 Mockus and Votta [3] used the change history from the 5ESSTM switching software project to identify the reasons for software changes.
-In the analysis, changes were classified as corrective, adaptive, and perfective.
-They also introduced a fourth type of change classification - changes performed following inspections.
+In their analysis, changes were classified as corrective, adaptive, and perfective.
+They also introduced a fourth type of change classification changes performed following inspections.
 Though the changes from inspections were mostly perfective and corrective changes, the number of such changes justified the introduction of a different type of change classification.
-In any systematic software development environment, code inspection and modification of code following the inspection is standard procedure.
+In any systematic software development environment, code inspections and modifications of code following each inspection are standard procedures.
 Hence, for our results to be valid in such an environment and since our analysis was also based on the same data, we have retained the "inspection" type of change classification.
-Our research is based on the ground work that has been laid down in [3].
+Our research is based on Mockus' and Votta's [3] classification results.

-Now let us move on to list some of the past work that analyzes changed lines, which is the subject matter of this paper.
 In his analysis, Les Hatton [17] relates the defect frequency to file size.
 He states that contrary to conventional wisdom that smaller components contain fewer faults, medium sized components are proportionally more reliable than small or large ones.

 Analysts use both product measures such as the number of lines of code and process measures such as those obtained from the change history [10].
-In their study to predict fault incidence, Graves et al [13] state that, in general, process measures based on change history are more useful in predicting fault rates than product metrics of the code.
+In their study looking for factors to predict fault incidence, Graves et al [13] state that, in general, process measures based on change history are more useful in predicting fault rates than product metrics of the code.
 They give an example of how a process metric such as the number of times the code has already been changed is a better indication of how many faults it will contain than its length which is a product measure.
 Their study concluded that a module's expected number of faults is proportional to the number of times it has been changed.

 Mockus and Weiss [7] have studied the relation between the size of the change and probability of error and have found that the failure probability increases with the number of changes, the number of lines of code added, and the number of subsystems touched.
 They also conclude that the probability of error is much more for new development as compared to defect fixes because the change size associated with defect fixes tend to be much smaller in size.
-Dunsmore and Gannon [14] state that there is statistical evidence (0.56 spearman coefficient at 5 percent level of significance) that shows a direct relationship between the amount of program changes and the error occurrences.
+Dunsmore and Gannon [14] state that there is statistical evidence (Spearman $\rho = 0.56$ with $\alpha =$.05) that shows a direct relationship between the amount of program changes and the error occurrences.